wg481/Vanva-Terminal/README.md

 ## What on Earth is this?
 This is a project in Python 2.7, in simple terms.
 In larger terms, it is a terminal.
 It was originally inteded as a simple project for me to test my knowledge of Python, and I still work on it occasionally.
 I thought it would be best to upload to Github so I can get help/advice for the terminal.

-## Why Python 2.7?
-Why not 3?
-I'm a traditionalist.
-And I don't want to go through, paying attention to detail on making the changes in my brain for 3.
-I know it's outdated, but my preference is rooted in Python 2.7.

 ## What is it for?
 Nothing.
 If you want, you can use it as a replacement terminal on your computer.